The Briggs Family

-The Briggs Family is a 1940 British drama film directed by Herbert Mason and starring Edward Chapman, Felix Aylmer, Jane Baxter, Oliver Wakefield and Austin Trevor.
+The Briggs Family is a 1940 British second feature ('B') drama film directed by Herbert Mason and starring Edward Chapman, Felix Aylmer, Jane Baxter, Oliver Wakefield and Austin Trevor.
+It was written by Brock Williams and John Dighton.

+Plot

 During the Second World War, a special constable and former solicitor is called upon to defend his son who is accused of the theft of a car.